-- continuing payments of Dr. Farokhzad's base salary for a period of 18 months following the date of such termination (or if such termination is a good reason termination by Dr. Farokhzad based on a material reduction in base salary, then if greater, as in effect immediately perior to the reduction) (or, if greater, as in effect immediately before the change in control): - a lump sum cash payment equal to 150% of Dr. Farokhzad's annualized target bonus as in effect for the performance period in which such termination occurs, or, if greater, as in effect for the performance period in which the change in control occurs; - if Dr. Farokhzad and his eligible dependents have qualifying health care at the time of such termination, then either reimbursements for or direct payments of payment of premiums for coverage under COBRA, for Dr. Farokhzad and his eligible dependents, if any, for up to 18 months; and - vesting acceleration of 100% of the shares subject to Dr. Farokhzad's outstanding time-based equity awards.
+• continuing payments of Dr. Farokhzad's base salary for a period of 18 months following the date of such termination (or if such termination is a good reason termination by Dr. Farokhzad based on a material reduction in base salary, then if greater, as in effect immediately prior to the reduction) (or, if greater, as in effect immediately before the change in control);

+- a lump sum cash payment equal to 150% of Dr. Farokhzad's annualized target bonus as in effect for the performance period in which such termination occurs, or, if greater, as in effect for the performance period in which the change in control occurs; - if Dr. Farokhzad and his eligible dependents have qualifying health care at the time of such termination, then either reimbursements for or direct payments of payment of premiums for coverage under COBRA, for Dr. Farokhzad and his eligible dependents, if any, for up to 18 months: and - vesting acceleration of 100% of the shares subject to Dr. Farokhzad's outstanding time-based equity awards.

 In addition to signing and not revoking a separation agreement and release of claims in our favor, Dr. Farokhzad's receipt and retention of any severance benefits under the Severance Agreement is subject to his compliance with the terms of any confidentiality, information and inventions agreement or other written agreement us under which he has a material duty or obligation to us.
+Under Dr. Farokhzad's confidentiality, information and inventions agreement with the Company, Dr. Farokhzad has nondisclosure obligations with respect to the Company's confidential information for so long as such information otherwise is confidential, subject to certain exceptions under applicable law.